Moreau-Lab/Genomics/README.md

     gunzip *.fa.gz

+It may also be a good idea at this point to give all of the downloaded input files logical and consistent names; for example `species1_proteinsequence.fa` and `species1_transcript.fa`.

+### Ensuring Consistency in Gene Names:

-## Identifying orthologous genes with Orthofinder:
+## 3\.
+Identifying orthologous genes with Orthofinder:

 [Orthofinder](https://davidemms.github.io/) is a tool that infers groups of orthologous genes using gene trees.
 David Emms has a [great